vikyw89/useSyncV/README.md

 - structure the store / state how you want it, it's behaving like JS object
 - efficient rendering by utilizing selector
 - extendable if you like to use reducer, write a reducer just like how you write vanilla JS IIFE or static class
-- built in fetch with cache, and return synced {data, loading, error} for your UI
+- built in fetch with cache, and return synced \{data, loading, error\} for your UI

 ## To start